Properties and comparison of some Kriging sub-model aggregation methods: The prediction

-The first equality comes from $k(X,X) = k_\agg(X,X)$ from Proposition 2 in \cite{rulliere17nested} and Proposition \ref{prop:CovYa}, which leads to $\M_\agg(x)-\M_\full(x)= (k(x,X)-k_\agg(x,X)) k(X,X)^{-1} Y(X)$.
-The second equality uses both $k(X,X) = k_\agg(X,X)$ and $k(x,x) = k_\agg(x,x)$ which leads to $v_\agg(x)=k(x,x) - k_\agg(x,X)k(X,X)^{-1}k_\agg(X,x)$.
-The result is then obtained by subtracting $v_\full(x)$.
-Finally, the classical inequality between $\norm{.}_K$ and $\norm{.}$ derives from the diagonalization of $k(X,X)$. \end{proof} The difference between the full model and the aggregated one of Figure \ref{fig:process} is illustrated in Figure~\ref{fig:ecart}.
+One consequence of the previous remark is that when the covariances between the prediction point $x$ and the observed ones $X$ become small, both models tend to predict the unconditional distribution of $\Y(x)$.
+This is a natural property that is desirable for any aggregation method but it is not always fulfilled.
+For example, aggregating two sub-models with POE leads to overconfident models with wrong variance as discussed in \citet{deisenroth2015}.

+The difference between the full model and the aggregated one of Fig.~\ref{fig:process} is illustrated in Fig.~\ref{fig:ecart}.
 Various remarks can be made on this figure.
-First, the difference between the aggregated and full model is small, both on the predicted means and variances.
+First, the difference between the aggregated and full model is small, both on the predicted mean and variance.
 Second, the error tends toward 0 when the prediction point $x$ is far away from the observations $X$.
 This illustrates Proposition~\ref{prop:maxerror} in the case where $\norm{k(X,x)}$ is small.
 Third, it can be seen that the bounds on the left panel are relatively tight on this example, and that both the errors and their bounds vanish at observation points.
 At last, the right panel shows $v_\agg(x) \ge v_\full(x)$.
 This is because the estimator $\M_\agg$ is expressed as successive optimal linear combinations of $\Y(X)$, which have a quadratic error necessarily greater or equal than $\M_{full}$ which is the optimal linear combination of $\Y(X)$.
-Panel (b) also illustrates that the bounds given in \eqref{eq:va-vfullbounds} are relatively loose.
+Panel (b) also illustrates that the bounds given in~\eqref{eq:va-vfullbounds} are relatively loose.
 This means that the nested aggregation is more informative than the most accurate sub-model.

-\paragraph{} At last, the following result gives another optimality property that is often not satisfied by other aggregation methods (for instance these of Section \ref{section:non:consistency}): if the sub-models contain enough information, the aggregated model corresponds to the full one. \begin{proposition}[Fully informative sub-models] Assume $\M(x)$ is linear in $\Y(X)$: $\M(x) = \Lambda(x) \Y(X)$ and that $\Lambda(x)$ is a $n\times n$ matrix with full rank, then
+At last, the following remark gives another very natural optimality property that is however not satisfied by other aggregation methods such as POE, GPOE, BCM and RBCM (see Sect.~\ref{section:non:consistency}): if the sub-models contain enough information, the aggregated model corresponds to the full one. \begin{remark}[Fully informative sub-models] Assume~\ref{H1} that $\M(x)$ is linear in $\Y(X)$: $\M(x) = \Lambda(x) \Y(X)$ and that $\Lambda(x)$ is a $n\times n$ matrix with full rank, then